-10. Trial: November 2, 2009 at 9:00 a.m.
+5. Trial: May 31, 2011 at 9:00 a.m.

-Trial shall be to a jury of seven and shall be bifurcated.
-The parties estimate that this case will take six to nine days to try.
+Trial shall be to the court.
+The parties estimate that this case will take 1 day to try.
 Absent further order of this court, the issues to be tried shall be limited to those identified by the parties in their pretrial conference report to the court.
+The court shall try the issues of liability and damages without bifurcation.
+A copy of this court's procedural order for non-jury cases is attached.